peterdemin/pip-compile-multi/README.rst

 `PEP-440`_ describes compatible release operator ``~=``.
 Sometimes it's useful to have some of the dependencies pinned using this operator.
 For example, rapidly changing internal libraries.
-Format for this option is
+The format for this option is

 .. code-block::